youssefHosni/youssefHosni/README.md

 <h1 align="left">Hi, I'm Youssef Hosni 👋</h1>

-I am a computer vision researcher  & data scientist.
-My research focuses on developing real-time computer vision algorithms for healthcare applications.
-I also worked as a data scientist for more than 3 years in the marketing, finance, and healthcare domains.
+I am a senior Data Scientist and machine learning researcher.
 I am passionate about data and believe in AI's power to improve people's lives.
 I want to transfer my passion to others and guide them into this vast field through writing, teaching, and mentoring.

 ### You can find my project and previous work here: ###
 #### [Data Science Portoflio](https://github.com/youssefHosni/Data-Science-Portofolio) ##